SilasMarvin/wasmind/actors/delegation_network/crates/wait/README.md

 - **Enable user interruption**: Allow users to intervene during waiting periods
 - **Maintain delegation flow**: Ensure proper sequencing in hierarchical agent structures

 This actor is essential for building coordinated multi-agent systems where timing and synchronization between agents is important.
+See the [Delegation Network overview](../../README.md) for coordination patterns and examples.

 ## Messages Listened For